coreos/coreos-assembler/mantle/README.md

 ```

 ### qemu
-`qemu` is run locally and needs no credentials, but does need to be run as root.

-### qemu-unpriv
-`qemu-unpriv` is run locally and needs no credentials.
-It has a restricted set of functionality compared to the `qemu` platform, such as:
+`qemu` is run locally and needs no credentials.
+It has a few restrictions:

 - No [Local cluster](platform/local/)
-- Usermode networking instead of namespaced networks
+- Usermode networking (no namespaced networks):
   * Single node only, no machine to machine networking
-  * Machines have internet access
+  * Machines have internet access by default